 Carnegie Hall FAQs

-What do I wear?
+Is Carnegie Hall open?
+What do I wear to a concert?
 When do I clap?
 Find answers to some of our most frequently asked questions, and discover how to make the most of your concert experience.

 Jump to section:

 Carnegie Hall has no specific dress code—the most important thing is that you are comfortable.
-Wearing business attire on weeknights or more casual outfits are just the thing!
-We also offer a coat check with a $2-per-item charge.
+Wearing business attire on weeknights or more casual outfits are just the thing

 When do I applaud?